raz0red/js7800/README.md

 ##### Gamepad:

 JS7800 supports the use of up to two gamepads for joystick-based games.
 Gamepad testing has been extremely limited (Chrome and Edge on Windows with Switch, Xbox 360, PS3, and PS4 controllers).

      Controller 1:

          D-pad              : Move
          Left analog        : Move
-         B             : Left button
+         B (or equivalent)  : Left button
-         A             : Right button
+         A (or equivalent)  : Right button
          Right analog       : Move/controller 2 (directional fire for Robotron and TiME Salvo)

      Controller 2:

          D-pad              : Move
          Left analog        : Move
-         B             : Left button
+         B (or equivalent)  : Left button
-         A             : Right button
+         A (or equivalent)  : Right button

 ##### Keyboard: